Review Generation App Comparison: Comparing the Cost, Features, and Functionality of Major Review Acquisition and Management Apps

-Review Buzz has some great features and is a fairly easy to use tool.
-However, the focus on their own review site for reviews is not as compelling to other sites such as Google, Facebook, Yelp, etc. The goal for any business online should be to get reviews on these sites to capture traffic from these sites instead of other sites that are not as popular.
+Our Assessment of Review Buzz: Review Buzz has some great features and is fairly easy to use.
+However, the focus on their own review site for reviews is not as compelling to other sites such as Google and Facebook.
+The goal for any business online should be to get reviews on these sites to capture traffic from these sites instead of other sites that are not as popular.

-Acquirly is our own review generation tool.
-It’s designed especially for home contractors.
+Overview of Acquirly: Acquirly is our review generation tool.
+We designed it especially for home contractors.
 The system requests and receives reviews while employees are interacting with customers.
 In-person reviews are the best approach for the industry based on our extensive research.
 Thanks to the intuitive interface, all employees in the office and on the job can request and manage reviews with minimal technical knowledge and no additional training.

 Our product is designed with the single goal of getting your business more reviews on quality third-party websites.
 While our dashboard and review options are not as robust as other offerings, we believe that simplicity and ease of use are more important.
 Acquirly has features that you’ll use time and time again.
 You do have to pay for tools that you’ll never implement.

 • Designed for in-person interactions and review requests

 • Simple and easy-to-use interface for all employees